-In this post, we're sharing some law review submission pro-tips that you can use to improve your chances of publication and save precious time.
+At Scholastica, we've garnered many submission season insights from editors and authors over the years.
+In this post, we share our top law review submission tips to improve your chances of publication and save precious time.

 If you ask any legal scholar for one area of article selection that they think all law reviews could improve, there's a good chance that it will involve communication in some way.
 Here are three things authors want law reviews to communicate better based on the findings of a Scholastica survey.